Projection matrices ๐ŸŸกยถ

 • A perspective projection is parameterized either by a focal length or a field of view.

-• Transform matrices (mode, view, projection) should be computed once and stored in a uniform buffer to avoid unnecessary costly computation.
+• Transform matrices (model, view, projection) should be computed once and stored in a uniform buffer to avoid unnecessary costly computations.

 • The GLM library provides us with all we need to easily compute these matrices on the CPU side.